Boundary Disputes in Chepstow, Bristol & Newport

 The Party Wall Act 1996 is intended to help prevent and resolve disputes over party walls, boundary walls and excavations near neighbouring buildings.
 A party wall is a common wall between properties.
 If your neighbour is proposing to carry out works to or near the wall, they must give you notice.
 If you do not wish to accept what your neighbour proposes to do, the Act provides a mechanism for resolving the dispute.

 It is important to take advice about a particular set of circumstances.
-Call us today to discuss your situation and how we can help.
+Call us today to discuss your situation and how we can help you resolve a boundary dispute.

 Make A Free Enquiry